 Phenoxyethanol can be found in most of our personal care products we use today.
-Its safety, however, has been questioned due to its potential negative health effects.
+Its safety, however, has been questioned due to its potential negative health and skin effects.

 Phenoxyethanol safety concerns in skin care products

 Phenoxyethanol is one of the most commonly used synthetic preservatives in skin care and cosmetic products, and is also used as a fixative for perfumes.

 As a preservative, its function is to prevent microbial growth in skin care formulations.
 You'll typically find it in water-based products, or products where water may be introduced.

 Oil-based or anhydrous products like facial oils and balms usually don't require preservatives at all since microbes can't grow in these environments.

 Companies use phenoxyethanol as a "safer" alternative to parabens (a synthetic class of broad-spectrum preservatives), and will often market their products as paraben-free (since many people know to stay away from parabens).

 Phenoxyethanol is an ethoxylated compound, which means It's formed by the chemical reaction between known-carcinogen ethylene oxide, and phenol (a corrosive and toxic compound, from either natural or synthetic sources).
 It may be contaminated with carcinogenic toxin 1,4-dioxane (Diethylene Oxide) which is generated by ethylene oxide as a by-product.

 Contamination of 1,4-dioxane in products is not uncommon among conventional cosmetic brands, and even "natural" and "organic" ones either.

 Phenoxyethanol can be found in a variety of rinse-off and leave-on products: